USSoccerFederation/glass_onion/README.md

 Any identifiers _other than the ones being synchronized_ are assumed to be universal across data providers (e.g. `team_id` when synchronizing players).

-When building an object identifier sync pipeline, there are a bunch of other tasks that you may need to do that Glass Onion does not provide support for: deduplication, false positive detection, etc. A suggested workflow can be found in the **[integration guide](INTEGRATION.md)**.
+When building an object identifier sync pipeline, there are a bunch of other tasks that you may need to do that Glass Onion does not provide support for: deduplication, false positive detection, etc. A example workflow can be found in the **[integration guide](INTEGRATION.md)**.

 ## Installation